mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 ## 6. Synchronous iterations

-MyriaL supports Do-While loops.
-The loop can be terminated on a condition about the data, so you can write iterative programs.
+MyriaL supports `do...while` loops.
+The loop condition must be an expression that evaluates to a singleton relation with one boolean attribute ie. either `[true]` or `[false]`.

 *Find the vertices reachable from user 2*
 ```sql